bmarse/tododo/README.md

    FILE is the file we will use to store and load todos.

 VERSION:
-   brew-v0.6.0-stable
+   brew-v0.7.0-stable

 GLOBAL OPTIONS:
    --help, -h     show help
    --version, -v  print the version

 KEY COMMANDS:
-    ↑/↓ (j/k): Move the cursor up and down to the next task
+    ↑/↓ (k/j): Move the cursor up and down to the next task
     a: Add a new task to your todo list
     <space> (x): Mark the selected task as completed or not completed
-    n/m: Move the selected task up or down in the list
     d: Delete the selected task from your todo list w (ctrl+s): Save your current todo list to the provided file
+    <tab>: Toggle the indentation level of the selected task
-    e: Edit the text of the selected task
+    e: Edit the text of the selected task m/n: Move the selected task up or down in the list
     t: Show or hide completed tasks in your todo list q (ctrl+c): Exit the application
     ?: Show or hide this help menu